For Black women, a special chemo challenge: finding a wig that works

 Monisha Parker on making your wig look right for you

 Losing her hair was the first thing Monisha Parker thought about when she started chemo.
-Monisha, who is an ambassador for For the Breast of Us and lives in North Carolina, was diagnosed in 2014 at age 28.
+Monisha, who is Living Beyond Breast Cancer's associate director of marketing and an ambassador for For the Breast of Us, lives in North Carolina and was diagnosed in 2014 at age 28.
 Her grandmother and mother are both breast cancer survivors, too.

 “I had never worn a wig prior to my diagnosis,” she said.
 Monisha learned there were little areas set up in the cancer center with wigs available, but she soon discovered they were not really for Black women.
 Most styles were thin and dated.
 “The whole point of me getting a wig was to feel more comfortable, but they made me feel worse because they didn't look right,” Monisha said.
 “I had to do some searching online and go to a lot of my local beauty supply stores before I finally found a wig that looked more natural.”